Dg Loday-Pirashvili modules over Lie algebras: Dg modules

 \subsection{{\LP modules}}

-~ Our motivation is concerned with what we call \LP modules introduced by Loday and Pirashvili in ~\cite{LP}.
+~ Our motivation comes from what we call \LP modules introduced by Loday and Pirashvili in ~\cite{LP}.
 Roughly speaking, they are Lie algebras of linear maps.
 Let us first recall the definition of the category $\mathcal{LM}$ of linear maps. \begin{Def}\cite{LP}~ The objects in the category $\mathcal{LM}$ are $\k$-linear maps $(V \overset{f}{\rightarrow} W) $, where $V$ and $W$ are (ordinary ungraded) $\k$-vector spaces.
 The morphisms between objects in $\mathcal{LM}$ are pairs of $\k$-linear maps $\phi:= (\phi_1, \phi_0)$ such that the following diagram commutes

 Given two morphisms $\psi := ( \psi_1 , \psi_0)$ and $\phi := ( \phi_1 , \phi_0)$ in $\mathcal{LM}$, their composition $\phi \circ \psi$ is defined in the common way:

 \end{Def}